 Hazard Mitigation Plan

-Georgetown is currently in the process of updating its Hazard Mitigation Plan.
-This plan, which is updated every five years, aims to minimize or eliminate the long-term risk to human life and property from known hazards, like droughts floods, tornadoes, wildfires, and other major disasters.
+The Hazard Mitigation Plan aims to minimize or eliminate the long-term risk to human life and property from known hazards, such as droughts, floods, tornadoes, wildfires, and other major disasters.
 Hazard mitigation efforts could include projects such as flood channel clearing, road and bridge design changes, property buy-outs, building code changes, or public alert systems.